Jennifer Lopez and Jimmy Fallon Have a Hilarious Dance-Off to '70s Slow Jams

 Lopez, who described herself as "competitive," went first and rocked out to the Commodores' "Three Times a Lady."
 Of course, the World of Dance judge nailed it.

 Fallon went next and danced to the Styx's "Babe."
-Lopez enjoyed Fallon's move and the late-night host admitted his routine "just felt right."
+Lopez enjoyed Fallon's moves and the late-night host admitted his routine "just felt right."

 "You are such a ham.
-It's crazy," Lopez said with a laugh.
+It is so crazy," Lopez said with a laugh.
 "I thought I was, but you are, too."

 In the next round, Lopez broke it down to Richard Harris' "MacArthur Park."
 After her performance, Fallon pronounced J.Lo the winner.